 This course is eligible for 35 NETA Continuing Technical Development Credits (CTDs).
 NETA Certified Technicians (Level III and Level IV) are required to earn a minimum of 48 CTDs every three years to maintain their certification.

 Course is approved by the InterNational Association of Certified Home Inspectors for 32 hours of continuing education and meets the training requirements for their Infrared Certified professional designation and logo.

-Course completion and passing grade on certification exam qualify for 20 points toward initial membership in the Infraspection Institute Master Thermographer™ program.
+Course completion and passing grade on certification exam qualify for 20 points toward initial membership in the Infraspection Institute Master Thermographer® program.

-Classes begin at 8 am daily Monday through Friday and include a daily breakfast, refreshments, and lunch Monday through Thursday.
-Class ends by noon Friday.
+Classes begin at 8 am daily Monday through Thursday and include a daily breakfast, refreshments, and lunch.

 US Armed Forces veterans may qualify for a partial tuition scholarship through the Christopher Seffrin Memorial Scholarship for Veterans.
 Application for scholarship may be made at the time of course registration by clicking the indicated check box on the course registration page.